Holidays should be relaxing. Unless, of course, you’re the person managing all the annual leave requests from employees!

 If an employee has not used up all the annual leave they have accrued in their final year working for you, payment in lieu of these days should be included in their final pay.
 This is the only time when you can offer payment in lieu of annual leave.

-The reverse scenario is when an employee ends their employment having taken more annual leave than they have accrued for that year.
+The reverse scenario is when an employee ends their employment having taken more holiday than they have accrued for that year.
 For example, they leave halfway through your annual leave year, but have already used up three-quarters of their annual leave allowance.

 In this case, you can deduct the pay for these extra days of leave from their final pay, provided you have given notice that you will do this in your employment contracts and that you also write to them to confirm the reason for a deduction of pay in advance of doing so.